yuan-phd/InsureAgent/README.md

 **Every tool call executes against real data.** Tool results are never hallucinated — each Observation is the output of a real function call against a real SQLite database and rules engine.

 **Two-stage training pipeline.** SFT teaches the student to replicate teacher behaviour.
 GRPO then optimises directly for correctness using verifiable rewards, allowing the student to improve beyond what the teacher demonstrated.

+**Zero-shot NLP risk classifier.** A DeBERTa-v3-small NLI model classifies each claim as high / medium / low risk before the agent loop runs.
+It is a logging and analysis layer only — it does not influence the agent's verdict.
+Used in evaluation to correlate risk level with agent accuracy.

 **Evaluation uses three isolated metrics.** Verdict accuracy, payout precision, and tool sequence accuracy are measured independently, enabling systematic error categorisation.